web-platform-dx/developer-research/short-survey-checklist.md

 # Checklist for MDN short surveys

-This document lists the standard operating procedure for creating MDN short surveys.
+This document lists points that need to be checked before publishing an MDN short survey.

 # Mandatory fields
 - [ ] Topic: The topic of the survey